Tianyi-2000/cinema-atlas/README.md

 Cinema Atlas is a data architecture project that explores film as a connected system of movies, people, genres, production companies, audience ratings, and temporal popularity signals.
 Instead of treating movies as isolated records, the project models cinema as an analytical platform where users can study relationships, trends, and cultural patterns across film data.

 The project focuses on designing and implementing an end-to-end data pipeline that moves raw movie-related data into structured analytical tables.
-The system is intended to support both relationship-based analysis and time-based film analytics.
+The system is intended to support both relationship-based analysis and time-based film analytics (tbd).

 ## Project Goal